jrencz/NG6-starter/README.md

 ```

 ## Testing Setup
 All tests are also written in ES6.
-We use Webpack to take care of the logistics of getting those files to run in the various browsers, just like with our client files.
+We use Webpack to take care of the logistics of getting those files to run in the various browsers, just like with our source files.
 This is our testing stack:
 * Karma
 * Webpack + Babel
 * Mocha